The Armoured Might of Lance Corporal Jones: Plot

-Jones and Walker reluctantly travel to the church hall with a giant gas-bag on the roof.
+Jones and Walker reluctantly travel to the church hall with a giant gasbag on the roof.
 Jones' bayonet accidentally punctures the gas supply pipe and Jones becomes light-headed.
 Walker plugs the hole in the pipe, and Jones tells him to "be like that little Belgian boy".
 Walker corrects him, realising that he is getting confused between Manneken Pis and the Little Dutch Boy.
-They reach the church hall to find it empty except for Frazer, who tells them that everyone's already at the practice.
+They reach the church hall to find it empty except for Frazer, who tells them that everyone is already at the practice.
 Frazer decides the gas fire of the Vicar (the Reverend Timothy Farthing) can be used to refill the gas bag.
-The Vicar interrupts, but Frazer passes it off as filling the Vicar's gas fire.
+The Vicar interrupts, but Frazer passes it off as filling the gas fire.

 The trio arrive at the practice, and they prepare to load an old man on a stretcher into the back of the van, but Jones has left the back door keys at his shop.
-They attempt to put the old man through the front window of the van, while Jones 'borrows' an irate man's bike to fetch the keys.
+They attempt to put the old man through the front window of the van, while Jones "borrows" an irate man's bike to fetch the keys.
 When he returns, they try to load the old man into the van, but Hodges accidentally gives the signal of "two bangs" before they can fully load him on, and it drives off.
 After one more unsuccessful attempt, the old man gets up off the stretcher, declaring "I'll walk to the flippin' hospital!"